psycopg/psycopg/docs/advanced/pipeline.rst

 -------------------

 Psycopg supports the pipeline mode via the `Connection.pipeline()` method.
-The method is a context manager: at the end of the ``with`` block, the connection resumes the normal operation mode.
+The method is a context manager: entering the ``with`` block yields a `Pipeline` object, at the end of block, the connection resumes the normal operation mode.

 Within the pipeline block, you can use one or more cursors to execute several operations, using `~Cursor.execute()` and `~Cursor.executemany()`.
 Unlike in